Frozen Lobster Tails

 How To Prepare Lobster Tails for Cooking:

-Baked Lobster TailWhen defrosted, insert point of kitchen shears between the meat and the hard shell.
+When defrosted, insert point of kitchen shears between the meat and the hard shell.

 Cut the shell down the center of the back with scissors, leaving tail fan intact.
-NOTE: Do not remove the under shell.
+Do not remove the under shell.
 I run my little finger between the meat and the shell to loosen from each other.

-Lift uncooked tail through the slit to rest on the top of the shell (this is called a piggyback lobster tail.)
+Lift uncooked tail through the slit to rest on the top of the shell (this is called a piggyback lobster tail).

-Linda's favorite recipes using frozen lobster tails:
+Favorite recipes using frozen lobster tails:

 Butter-Poached Lobster with Caviar Mousse & Dijon Mustard Sauce